Bromine35/CodeHS-Tool/README.md

 **Yes**, copy all of the code in main.js and paste it in devtools console.

+### Can I do a bunch of assignments at once?

+**Yes**, but you'll need **[TamperMonkey](https://www.tampermonkey.net/)**.
+Copy all of the code from `monkey.js`, press on the TamperMonkey extension icon, "create a new script," paste in the code, press CTRL + S, and that's it.
+Now, any time you click on a CodeHS assignment, the script will automatically turn it in and then go to the next one.
+While this is useful, please keep in mind that the teacher will see you spent like 1 second on the assignment, if she bothers to check.
+Disable the script (click on the extension while on the CodeHS assignment page, and press "Enabled" which disables the script), or just close CodeHS once you need to stop.

+**This way, you can do literal units in the background, incredibly fast.**

 ### What if Bookmarklets/JS/Devtools are blocked?

 You'll need to use this with another personal device, or unenroll.